Algorithmic Decorrelation and Planted Clique in Dependent Random Graphs: The Case of Extra Triangles: General Result and Application to RGT

 \subsubsection{Edge $e$ Has Low Influence on Non-Containing Triangles}

-We first bound $\TV(X_{\sim e},\Xp_{\sim e})$.
-Only in Section~\ref{sec:non-incident-triangles} we will pretend that $\Xp\sim \mu_{G+e}$ rather than $\mu_{G+e}(\spacedot|Y_e=1)$, and this turns out to be valid as the two distributions have roughly the same variation distance to $X_{\sim e}$ because $\mu_{G+e}$ is a constant-weight mixture of $\mu_{G+e}(\spacedot|Y_e=1)$ and $\mu_{G-e}$.
+We first bound $\TV(X_{\nine},\Xp_{\nine})$.
+Only in Section~\ref{sec:non-incident-triangles} we will pretend that $\Xp\sim \mu_{G+e}$ rather than $\mu_{G+e}(\spacedot|Y_e=1)$, and this turns out to be valid as the two distributions have roughly the same variation distance to $X_{\nine}$ because $\mu_{G+e}$ is a constant-weight mixture of $\mu_{G+e}(\spacedot|Y_e=1)$ and $\mu_{G-e}$.

-Note that because $e\notin G$, $X_e$ is always 0, so $X_{\sim e}$ has the same distribution as $X$, defined by $\mu_{G}$.
-As for $\Xp_{\sim e}$, letting $T_e$ be the set of triangles containing $e$,
+Note that because $e\notin G$, $X_{\ine}$ is always 0, so $X_{\nine}$ has the same distribution as $X$, defined by $\mu_{G}$.
+As for $\Xp_{\nine}$, letting $T_e$ be the set of triangles containing $e$,

-is a mixture of Gibbs distributions indexed by the value of $\Xp_e$.
-By Pinsker's inequality we have $\TV(X_{\sim e},\Xp_{\sim e})^2 \leq \chi^2(X_{\sim e}\| \Xp_{\sim e})$, and we bound the latter quantity via the so-called Ingster-Suslina 2nd moment method \cite{ingster2003nonparametric}.
-We note that both of the distributions $\law(X_{\sim e})$ and $\law(\Xp_{\sim e})$ are complicated dependent distributions, while all prior works to the best of our knowledge have always shown bounds between mixtures of \emph{product distributions} (see, for instance, \cite{ingster2003nonparametric,berthet2013optimal,hajek2015computational,brennan2019phase}).
-We show that despite this dependence it is still possibly to derive a tractable bound.
+is a mixture of Gibbs distributions indexed by the value of $\Xp_{\ine}$.
+By Pinsker's inequality we have $\TV(X_{\nine},\Xp_{\nine})^2 \leq \chi^2(X_{\nine}\| \Xp_{\nine})$, and we bound the latter quantity via Ingster's 2nd moment method \cite{ingster2003nonparametric}.
+We emphasize that both $\law(X_{\nine})$ and $\law(\Xp_{\nine})$ are complicated dependent distributions, while all prior works to the best of our knowledge have always shown bounds between mixtures of \emph{product distributions} (see, for instance, \cite{ingster2003nonparametric,berthet2013optimal,hajek2015computational,brennan2019phase}).
+We show that despite this dependence it is still possible to derive a tractable bound.

 \begin{restatable}[$\chi^2$-divergence for mixture of Gibbs measures]{lemma}{mixturegibbs} Let $P$ be a distribution defined by

 Let $U$ be a discrete random variable and $Q$ be a mixture of Gibbs distributions defined by